TryingToBeSmart/CST-120-Milestone/README.md

 # CST-120-Milestone
+3/26/23 Milestone 4: Added Flex box in the stylesheet.
+Added container and child classes in the stylesheet to adjust the sizes of images and videos.
+The items will wrap when the page becomes too small to see them on the same row.
+They also have a maximum size and they have even spacing between them.
+I really enjoyed learning about the Flex box!
+Also added 'permanent marker' custom font to the home page from fonts.google.com.

 3/19/23 Milestone 3: added external css stylesheet.
 Added borders and shadows to images and videos.
 Added slide animation and hover shadow for all links.

 3/12/23 Milestone 2: added 4 new pages (Mountains, Gorge, Wa Coast, Hawaii).
 Added several images, videos, and 1 sound from Zapsplat that autoplays ocean sounds for the Wa Coast page.
 I think it is annoying if it were a live page (I hate it when live websites autoplay things, if I want it to play, I will click play :>), but it was good practice for me to know how.